Two Tulsa-connected films vying for different best film awards at Golden Globes

 If you’re talking about vegetation, minari is a peppery Korean herb.

 If you’re talking about the movie, “Minari” is a semi-autobiographical film.
-Filmmaker Lee Isaac Chung is the child of South Korean immigrants and grew up in Lincoln, Arkansas, near the Oklahoma-Arkansas border.
+Filmmaker Lee Isaac Chung, the child of South Korean immigrants and grew up in Lincoln, Arkansas, near the Oklahoma-Arkansas border.

 The set-in-the-1980s film (look for cameos by glass Mountain Dew bottles!) is about a Korean family that relocates from California to a trailer in rural Arkansas.